NBP77/readme-generator/Demo/demoREADME.md

 # Installation

-The following necessary dependencies must be installed to run the application properly: node
+The following necessary dependencies must be installed to run the application properly: Open it a press start

 # Usage

-​This application is used for stuff
+​This application is used for To make people happy

 # License